kawakami-o3/cpp-cloud-run/README.md

 # cpp-cloud-run

-Unfortunately, this sample doesn't work with GCP Cloud Run, although it workds on a local docker container.
+This sample doesn't work with GCP Cloud Run, although it workds on a local docker container.

 # Docker